10darts/documentation/sdk/android/classes/iuistrings.rst

 Return a CharSequence explaining to the user why your app uses location and why permission should be granted.

-The returned value should be multilanguage aware.
+The returned value should be multi-language aware.

 -  **Parameters:** ``context`` — context to be used to access string resources